 This cryptocurrency guide covers the concept of Decred as a digital currency.
 We explain the brief history of the company and why the coin was created.

 After reading this article, you’ll understand the intent behind Decred’s technological design.
 If you want to see how Decred compares to Bitcoin, see our head-to-head comparison of DCR vs. BTC.

 Alternatively, if you already know about Decred as a cryptocurrency, see what cryptocurrency experts say about the coin and it’s blockchain.

 Interested trading or buying Decred?
 Here are brokers and exchanges available in that offer Decred and other cryptocurrencies:

 Between 74-89% of retail investor accounts lose money when trading CFDs.

 What Is Decred?

 Decred (DCR) is a cryptocurrency that was designed to provide a solution to the scalability problem that plagued Bitcoin.

 The hard fork of Bitcoin and Bitcoin Cash was caused by a huge rift in the community and ended in bad blood.

-Decred is designed to prevent this kind of rift happening in the future by giving the community a vote on the future of the currency.
-The blockchain is designed to be decentralized and self-governing, so a hard fork cannot take place unless the majority of stakeholders agree to it.
+Decred is designed to prevent this kind of rift from happening in the future by giving the community a vote on the future of the currency.
+It is decentralized and self-governing, so a hard fork cannot take place unless the majority of stakeholders agree to it.